 To get that crispy skin we all love on baked potatoes, you will need to pop the potatoes in the oven under the broiler after they are cooked in the Instant Pot.
 Preheat your broiler and place the whole potatoes on a baking sheet.
 Brush with a bit of olive oil and salt and broil for about 2 minutes or until the skin is crispy.
 Watch them while you do this so they don't burn!

-Instant Pot baked potatoes recipe
+Instant Pot baked potatoes with crispy skin

 - 4 medium russet potatoes, scrubbed well

-- 1 1/2 cups water
+- 1 ½ cups water

 - Optional toppings: salt and pepper, butter, sour cream, chives, grated cheddar cheese

+- Remove from the oven.
 Slice the potatoes lengthwise to about the middle of the potato and fluff the inside of the potato with a fork.
 Or squeeze the bottom with your fingers to puff up the inside of the potato.

-Serve hot with all your favorite toppings.
+- Serve hot with all your favorite toppings.
 Salt and pepper, butter, sour cream, chives, and/or grated cheddar cheese.
 Enjoy!